-Russia's role in election under growing scrutiny
+US sees more signs Russia feeding emails to WikiLeaks

 Conway told CNN's Jake Tapper in September that Page is no longer part of the campaign.

-A Trump security adviser, General Mike Flynn, the retired head of the Defense Intelligence Agency, attended a December gala for the the state-backed Russia Today television network, placed two seats away from Putin, according to Politico.
+A Trump security adviser, Lt.
+General Mike Flynn, the retired head of the Defense Intelligence Agency, attended a December gala for the the state-backed Russia Today television network, placed two seats away from Putin, according to Politico.

 Trump's refusal to release his tax returns makes it impossible to get a full sense of his investments and whether he has any in Russia, but he does have business ties to Russians.